 - A. Guaranteed Relief: Employees are guaranteed a break of ten (10) hours of aggregate relief between their regularly scheduled shifts.
-Aggregate relief is defined as the sum total number of hours not worked between regularly scheduled shifts. - B. Employees working callout(s) with an aggregate relief of ten (10) hours or more from the end of the prior regular scheduled shift and start of the next regular scheduled shift are exempt from the guaranteed relief period, except as stated in (C) below.
-If the ten (10) hour aggregate relief is not met, section (D) below applies.. - C. During scheduled days off, holidays and scheduled leave, employees working six (6) or more continuous hours are guaranteed a break of ten (10) consecutive hours prior to their next regularly scheduled shift.
+Aggregate relief is defined as the sum total number of hours not worked between regularly scheduled shifts. - B. Employees with an aggregate relief of ten (10) hours or more from the end of the prior regular scheduled shift and start of the next regular scheduled shift are exempt from the guaranteed relief period, except as stated in (C) below.
+If the ten (10) hour aggregate relief is not met, section (D) below applies.

+- C. During scheduled days off, holidays and scheduled leave, employees working six (6) or more continuous hours are guaranteed a break of ten (10) consecutive hours prior to their next regularly scheduled shift.
 If the ten (10) consecutive hours of relief is not met, section (D) below applies. - D. The employee shall have their start time delayed by the amount of time necessary to provide the employee with ten (10) consecutive off-duty hours.
 Guaranteed relief shall be paid at the factored straight time rate.
-If an employee is required to report to work without having had this break, the hours the employee is required to work shall be paid at the overtime rate. - E. Alternate Treatment Schedules (Excluding 4-10's) are not eligible for guaranteed relief under this section.
+If an employee is required to report to work without having had this break, the hours the employee is required to work shall be paid at the overtime rate.
+Employees who clock out at the start time of their regularly scheduled shift will receive ten (10) consecutive hours of guaranteed relief, as long as they are not called to report to work. - E. Alternate Treatment Schedules (Excluding 4-10's) are not eligible for guaranteed relief under this section.